 The Nimitz center focuses on support to the fleet as well as other U.S. Defense Department organizations involved with maritime operational intelligence activities.
-The Farragut center aims at developing a deep understanding of foreign naval weapon systems and command, control, communications, computers, intelligence, surveillance and reconnaissance (C4ISR) in the maritime domain.
-The Kennedy center focuses specifically on supporting Navy special warfare and expeditionary commands.
+The Farragut center aims at developing an understanding of foreign naval weapon systems and command, control, communications, computers, intelligence, surveillance and reconnaissance (C4ISR) in the maritime domain.
+The Kennedy center focuses on supporting Navy special warfare and expeditionary commands.
 The Hopper center will provide the information technology backbone for naval intelligence.

 Out of the Office of Naval Intelligence (ONI) and the U.S. Coast Guard Intelligence Coordination Center (ICC) in

 The NMIC will concentrate on the interagency intelligence needs of other government agencies.
 The NMIC’s director also will serve as the ONI commander, and a Coast Guard rear admiral may be placed as the NMIC’s deputy director.

 The Navy's role in the NMIC is commensurate with its quest for intelligence prominence and dominance.
 The importance of maritime intelligence is being elevated, and its requirements that currently are not being fulfilled will be addressed by the creation of the NMIC, Adm.
 Dorsett explains.